 There is a small chance that your period will stop altogether

 With Mirena, there’s no daily routine.
-However, you will need to do a self-check of the threads of your Mirena once a month to make sure it’s in place.
+However, you will need to do a self-check of the threads of your Mirena 1 time a month to make sure it’s in place.
 Ask your healthcare provider to explain how.

 If you ever have trouble finding the threads or feel more than just the threads, Mirena may not be in the right position and may not prevent pregnancy.

 No birth control is right for everyone and there are risks associated with Mirena that you should know about.
 For detailed information about possible side effects, some potentially serious, please see Mirena Safety Considerations and the Patient Information.

-At the end of 5 years with Mirena, it's up to you whether to remove or replace it.
-Remember, Mirena can be removed at any time by your healthcare provider and you can try to get pregnant right away.
+Remember, Mirena can be removed at any time by your healthcare professional and you can try to get pregnant right away.
 About 8 out of 10 women who try to become pregnant after removal of Mirena will become pregnant within one year.

-If you and your healthcare provider choose to replace Mirena with a new one after 5 years, be sure to:
+If you and your healthcare professional choose to replace Mirena with a new one, be sure to:

-Let your healthcare provider know in advance so he or she can remove your current Mirena and replace it during the same visit—removal, like placement, takes only a few minutes
+Let your healthcare professional know in advance so he or she can remove your current Mirena and replace it during the same visit.

 Schedule a follow-up visit 4 to 6 weeks after your new Mirena is placed to check that it's in the right position